Lena Horne was the first African-American elected to serve on the Screen Actors Guild board of directors.

 By 1942, Horne signed a contract with Metro-Goldwyn-Mayer Studios (MGM).
 Her scenes were shot in a way that allowed the studio to easily edit her out when shown to audiences in the South.
 As a result, MGM did not feature her in a leading role because of her race.
 Most of her film appearances were stand-alone sequences.
 They had no bearing on the rest of the film, so editing caused no disruption to the storyline.

 At that time, theaters in the South refused to show movies that portrayed blacks in anything other than inferior roles to whites.
-The movie studios did not press the southern theaters to change their policy because reportedly they did not want to lose its white patrons.
+The movie studios did not press the southern theaters to change their policy because they reportedly did not want to lose their white patrons.
 Horne had no interest in acting in such subservient roles.

 Politically astute, Horne was not shy in expressing her disagreement regarding racial bias towards blacks.
-During World War II, she noticed that a military audience to which she agreed to perform consisted of the group of German prisoners of war (POWs) who sat in front of the African-American serviceman.
+During World War II, she noticed that the military audience to which she agreed to perform consisted of a group of German prisoners of war (POWs) who sat in front of the African-American servicemen.

 Think about that for a minute — the POWs were seated in front of the African-American servicemen to be entertained by Lena Horne.
 Horne had a solution, however.
 She walked off the stage and stood at the first row where the black servicemen were seated and performed.
 Yes, she boldly took a stand.

 In the 1940s and 1950s, Horne was one of Hollywood’s top African-American performers.
 As her fame grew, so did the FBI’s interest in her and her advocacy for civil rights.
 By 1947, the FBI kept files on her as a communist sympathizer.
 These accusations concerned Horne.
 By 1953, she addressed them via letter stating that she was not a communist.